bertbalcaen/esdi-webdesign-course/04_forms.md

 - The value of the `action` attribute is a URL.
 - When the user submits the form, the data will be sent to that URL.
 The form data will be available to the program at that URL.
 - The program can then process the data.
 See the example above, with the PHP script that mails the form data.
 - If you omit this attribute, then the form data will be submitted to the current page.
-This can be usefull if you have a form inside a PHP page for example.
+This can be useful if you have a form inside a PHP page for example.

  ## The `method` attribute